Mechazawa/PyVbus/README.md

 ## Payloadmaps
 If you do not know what the source map of your vbus device then enable `DEBUG_PROTOCOL`.
 This will make it print the source map identifier.
 You can look up how to implement your source map by just searching for the source map hex in [this document](http://tubifex.nl/wordpress/wp-content/uploads/2013/05/VBus-Protokollspezification_en_270111.pdf).

+## Python support
+PyVbus supports both Python3 as well as Python2.
+Please note what version you are using and mention it when creating an issue.

 ## Screenshot
 This screenshot was taken with all the debugmodes enabled.
 ![screenshot](http://i.imgur.com/uEmmzrF.png)